Bulimia Symptoms And Characteristics To Be Concerned About

 Diagnostic Criteria for Bulimia Nervosa

-You may be most familiar with the term Bulimia, but the official name for this condition is Bulimia Nervosa.
-When psychologists diagnose eating disorders (and other conditions), they do so with the Diagnostic and Statistical Manual-Fifth Edition (DSM-5).
-With that guide, psychologists use the following criteria to define Bulimia Nervosa symptoms:
+You may be most familiar with the term bulimia, but the official name for this condition is bulimia nervosa.
+When mental health care professionals and physicians diagnose eating disorders (and other conditions), they do so with the Diagnostic and Statistical Manual-Fifth Edition (DSM-5).
+With that guide, they use the following criteria to define bulimia nervosa symptoms:

 - Recurrent episodes of binge eating